Agnes-Lain/Agnes-Lain/README.md

 ### Hi there 👋

-I am Yizhu, a freshly certificated web app developper from @Le Wagon summer bootcamp 441 🤩 (framework of Ruby on Rails)
+I am Yizhu, a freshly certificated web app developper from @Le Wagon summer bootcamp 441 🤩 (framework of Ruby on Rails).
+Check my profile in details 👉  [HERE](https://agnes-lain.github.io/cv_yizhu_zong/)

 I love coding, even if it drives me crazy sometimes🤯...but when I find the solution and got things done, I feel like a super Mario has found his magic mushrooms 🌟 🌟